Tutankhamun's trumpets: Dimensions, manufacture and performance

 The silver trumpet has a length of 22+1/2 in, the bronze/copper trumpet is about 3 in shorter.
 Their tubes are around 1/2 in in diameter at the mouth end, increasing to about 1 in before flaring out to 4 in at the extremity.
 The mouth-ends are strengthened by rings and are large by modern standards – which would have made the trumpets hard to play; Tappern needed to add a modern mouthpiece (with packing to make it fit) before his performance.

 The bronze trumpet was examined in detail by Jeremy Montagu in the 1970s.
 It consists of two sections.
 The slightly conical body is from a rolled sheet of copper alloy between 0.2 and 0.25 mm thick.
 It has been soldered lengthways with a "very skilfully brazed meander joint ... smoothed to a perfect finish", yet is "slightly rough" internally, indicating that (as might be expected in a ceremonial instrument) appearance was of greater value than acoustic performance.
 The bell is of a different, thinner material: an electrum-like alloy of gold, between 0.1 and 0.13 mm thick.
 It is without a visible seam, probably "burnished until the gold simply flowed together".
 The 3.25 mm thick ring that forms the mouthpiece was probably also made of electrum.
 The ring is apparently not fixed to the body, Montagu suspected that although it was possible to generate three notes on the instrument, the highest note would not have been sounded; besides being an effort to produce, the trumpet's construction could not have tolerated it.
 The lowest note does not carry far, leading Montagu to hypothesize that only the middle note was used in a rhythmic signaling code.

 Claims of magical powers

-The bronze trumpet was among items stolen from the Egyptian Museum in Cairo during the Egyptian looting and riots of 2011, mysteriously returned to the museum some weeks later.
-According to Al-Ahram, after its return Hala Hassan, curator of the Tutankhamun collection at the Egyptian Museum, claimed that it had "magical powers" and that "whenever someone blows into it a war occurs.
-A week before the revolution, during a documenting and photographing process, one of the museum's staff had blown into it and a week after revolution broke out.
-The same thing had happened before the 1967 war and prior to the 1991 gulf war, when a student was doing a comprehensive research on Tutankhamun's collection."
+The bronze trumpet was among the items stolen from the Egyptian Museum in Cairo during the Egyptian looting and riots of 2011.
+It mysteriously returned to the museum some weeks later.
+According to Al-Ahram, after its return Hala Hassan, curator of the Tutankhamun collection at the Egyptian Museum, claimed that it had "magical powers" and that "whenever someone blows into it, a war occurs".
+During a documenting and photographing process, one of the museum's staff had blown into it, and a revolution broke out a week later.
+The same thing had happened before with the 1967 war and prior to the 1991 gulf war, when a student was doing a comprehensive research on Tutankhamun's collection."